DePaul Cristo Rey Scholarship

 Established by Lester J. Besl in honor of Virgil G. Gifford.
 Mr. Gifford operated a general store in Chasetown and later lived in Fayetteville.
-Preference is given to students from northern Brown County who demonstrate financial need.
+Preference is given to students from northern Brown County who demonstrates financial need.

-Established by friends and family of Sue Hamann to celebrate her retirement after 52 years of teaching, 18 at Chatfield.
-This scholarship is needs-based to encourage and assist non-traditional students who have completed at least two semesters at Chatfield in good academic standing.
+Established by friends and family of Sue Hamann to celebrate her retirement after 52 years of teaching, 18 years at Chatfield.
+This scholarship is need-based to encourage and assist non-traditional students who have completed at least two semesters at Chatfield in good academic standing.
 Preference will be given to students whose goal is to help others in some way after they complete their education.

-Established in honor of Austin E. Knowlton, a life-long Ohio resident who became a successful businessman, avid sportsman and generous philanthropist.
+Established in honor of Austin E. Knowlton, a life-long Ohio resident who became a successful businessman, avid sportsman, and generous philanthropist.
 Awarded to an academic scholar from any Ohio high school.

 Established by the Board of Trustees in honor of Sr. Xavier Ladrigan, first president of Chatfield College.
-Awarded to full time students who are likely to serve the needs of their community through their degrees.
+Awarded to full-time students who are likely to serve the needs of their community through their degrees.

 Established with a gift from Lena Rosselot, past board member of Chatfield College.
 Preference is given to students interested in accounting or business.

 Established in 1982 to provide assistance to a Chatfield student at the St. Martin campus.
-Award is need based.
+Award is need-based.

 Established with gifts from and fundraising of John and Judy Ruthven.
 Judy was a Chatfield College Trustee and John is a renowned artist.
-Ruthven’s wildlife paintings are on display at many museums including the Smithsonian Institution.
+Ruthven’s wildlife paintings are on display at many museums, including the Smithsonian Institution.